How DNA Profiling Works

 • The Arrestee Index contains profiles of people arrested for committing specific violent felonies.
 The exact crimes also vary by state.

-• The Forensic Index contains profiles taken from crime-scene evidence, including blood, saliva, semen and tissue.
+• The Forensic Index contains profiles taken from crime scene evidence, including blood, saliva, semen and tissue.

-• The Missing Persons Index consists of two indexes: Unidentified Persons, which contains the profiles recovered from the remains of unidentified persons and Reference, which contains profiles of relatives of missing persons.
+• The Missing Persons Index consists of two indexes: Unidentified Persons, which contains the profiles recovered from the remains of unidentified persons, and Reference, which contains profiles of relatives of missing persons.
 These two indexes are periodically compared to each other to determine if a missing person's remains have been recovered.

 This is an example of a DNA profile in the FBI's CODIS database.

 CODIS uses algorithms to compare 13 different STR locations, plus one that determines the gender of the person in question.
 It has rules and safeguards to protect the privacy of people whose profiles are in the database.
-The matching algorithms -- which must be confirmed by an analyst--can produce leads for law enforcement or even identify a potential assailant.
-The downside of using CODIS is that it's only as strong as the number of profiles included, and there is a backlog of more one million profiles to be entered.

-Prosecutors can also use DNA experts to match profiles while building cases where there's a high degree of certainty of the assailant.
-However, DNA profiling is being used more and more for people convicted prior to its common use, which began in the late 1980s.
+DNA profiling is being used more and more for people convicted before its common use, which began in the late 1980s.
 Since the early 1990s, convicted criminals have been able to use the latest DNA profiling technology as part of their appeals process.
-Most states have laws explicitly describing the rights convicted criminals have to DNA testing.
-In some cases, people can request additional testing anytime, while in others, they must do so within a few years of their conviction.

-Attention to post-conviction DNA testing really began with a 1996 National Institute of Justice report that spotlighted 28 people convicted of rape and murder who had been exonerated due to later DNA testing.
-Since 1989, more than 218 convicted criminals have been released after DNA testing proved their innocence.
-The true perpetrator was identified in 84 of those cases [source: The Innocence Project].
+Attention to post-conviction DNA testing began with a 1996 National Institute of Justice report that spotlighted 28 people convicted of rape and murder who had been exonerated due to later DNA testing.

 Advertisement